FraMuCoder/PyClASVi/README.md

 Also download and install Clang as part of the LLVM project (<http://llvm.org/>).
 If you check the option to set the PATH variable you don't need to do it later.
 LLVM do not install any standard libraries or headers so you need to install an extra compiler.
-As default VisualSudio is used.
+As default VisualStudio is used.

+Install clang python binding using pip.
+If you want a special version, e.g. 5.0, you can enter the following command.

+    py -m pip install clang==5.0

 To run PyClASVi enter the following commands: